o2r-project/reference-implementation/README.md

 The reference implementation can be alternatively configured to use [ORCID](https://orcid.org/) for authentication and authorisation, replacing the offline login provided by o2r-guestlister.

-This requires an ORCID account which provides authentication tokens for public API client application with **[ORCID Sandbox](https://sandbox.orcid.org/signin)**.

-Alternatively, use your existing ORCID account and register an application as [described here](https://support.orcid.org/knowledgebase/articles/343182-register-a-public-api-client-application).
+This requires an ORCID account which provides authentication tokens for public API client application with **[ORCID Sandbox](https://sandbox.orcid.org/signin)** (preferred for testing) or the registering an application as [described here](https://support.orcid.org/knowledgebase/articles/343182-register-a-public-api-client-application) with your regular ORCID account.

 In the developer tools, use any name, website URL, and description.
 Important is the `Redirect URIs` list, which must include `http://localhost` for your local installation.